jeffgertler/bart/docs/user/model_building.rst

     print(kepler6.vector)
     # [5.15405391e-02, 2.28279011e+00, -1.97382667e+00, 6.68348895e-04]

-Then, we can run Markov chain Monte Carlo to draw samples from the posterior probability density of the parameters given the synthetic data using `emcee
-<http://dan.iel.fm/emcee/>`_.
-Using Bart, this is simple as executing the
+Then, we can run Markov chain Monte Carlo (MCMC) to draw samples from the posterior probability density of the parameters given the synthetic data using `emcee <http://dan.iel.fm/emcee/>`_.
+Using Bart, this is simple as executing the :func:`PlanetarySystem.run_mcmc` method:
-:func:`PlanetarySystem.run_mcmc` method:

 ::